-SLC6A19 is also called system B(0) neutral amino acid transporter 1 [B(0)AT1].
+SLC6A19 is also called system B(0) neutral amino acid transporter 1 [B(0)AT1, or B0AT1].
 This transporter is involved in neutral amino acid transport with highest levels of expression in the kidney and small intestine.
 Deficiency in SLC6A19 leads to Hartnup disorder which results from impaired transport of neutral amino acids across epithelial cells in renal proximal tubules and intestinal mucosa.
 Symptoms include transient manifestations of pellagra-like light sensitive rash, cerebellar ataxia, and psychosis.

 SLC11A2, which is also known as DMT1 (divalent metal-ion transporter-1), is involved in the uptake of iron by the apical surface of the duodenum.
 In addition to iron, DMT1 is involved in manganese, cobalt, cadmium, nickel, copper, and zinc transport.
 Defects in DMT1 activity are associated with hypochromic microcytic anemia with iron overload.